The-Known-Galaxy/archives/sith/planets/umbara/umbara.md

 # Overview

-Umbara was a planet of the expansion region and due to its lack of sunlight, it was often called the “Shadow World ''.
+Umbara was a planet of the expansion region and due to its lack of sunlight, it was often called the â€œShadow World ''.
 The planet was located in the Ghost Nebula sector and had its connections  cut off with most of the galaxy.
 It resulted in the development of advanced technology that was very impressive compared to the galactic standards of the time.
 Umbara had a variety of animals and a very aggressive plant life.